randreu28/TFG.docs/docs/01-intro.md

 ## What does a React 3D component look like?

 Fortunately, not everything will require to be handled in GLSL.
 React-three-fiber can greatly help us simplify the interactivity and rendering process.
 I'll take a great example from React Three Fiber.
-If you're familiar with React, this will look familiar:
+If you're used to React, this will look familiar:

 ```tsx
 import { createRoot } from "react-dom/client";